nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 whether that’s a web app, a native app, a device without the ability to launch a web browser, or server-to-server applications.

+OAuth is all about enabling users to grant limited access to applications.

 oAuth/OIDC authentication, for user access
 ***************************************************************
 *Secure Access* implementation assumes the following environment: